-5. Restructuring of the Foundation
+5. Restructuring of the foundation

 - Change of purpose - Upon application by the founder (art.
-86a CC, in force since 1 January 2006) - Provision was very controversial, as the principle of separation has been weakened (change of foundation model?) - Reservation of the right to make amendments to the foundation deed - At least 10 years since last modification - Non-profit purpose must remain non-profit - Rights are non-transferable (by way of contract or inheritance) - See prospective amendment within the revision (art.
-86a D-CC) - Competence and procedure (art.
+86a CC, in force since 1 January 2006) - Provision was very controversial, as the principle of separation has been weakened (change of foundation model?) - Reservation of the right to make amendments to the foundation deed - At least 10 years since last modification - Non-profit purpose must remain non-profit - Rights are non-transferable (by way of contract or inheritance) - From 1 January 2024 founder's right extended to organizational changes; separate running of the 10year periods; see new art.
+86a CC - Competence and procedure (art.
 85 et seq.
 CC) - "Conversion authority" at the relevant local authority

-6. Dissolution of the Foundation
+6. Dissolution of the foundation